 Upon clearing customs in Tanzania, you will be required to purchase a 12-month multiple-entry tourist visa for $100.
 Please bring cash, as exact change is required.
 In addition, you will need a one-hundred dollar bill that is less than ten years old.
 Please keep your landing card (received in flight) and a pen handy for customs.
 You can complete a visa application (contact your country’s embassy for requirements) prior to your arrival, or fill one out at the airport.
 After you purchase your visa and clear customs, a World Wide Trekking representative will meet and transfer you to the lodge in Arusha.

-*Please Note: You will need a passport valid for more than six months after your trip.
-Make two copies of your passport.
-Leave one at hime and bring the other with you to Tanzania in case of an emergency.
+*Please Note: Your passport must be valid for at least six months after your trip.
+Make two copies of your passport, leave one at home and bring the other with you to Tanzania along with two extra passport photos in case of an emergency.
 Ensure you provide a color copy of your passport to WWTrek 90-days prior to your departure date.
-Carry two extra passport photos when you travel.

 Enjoy camping-style accommodations when climbing Kilimanjaro while we make every effort to impress.
 For us, it’s all about the details because the fine points make the difference.
-Sleep soundly in brand-new North Face tents.
+Sleep soundly in brand-new expedition tents from The North Face.
 Eat delicious, fresh food in our huge, luxurious dining tent complete with solar lighting.
 Experience peace of mind in our private toilet tents.

 A World Wide Trekking representative will privately transport you from the airport to your lodge.
 During the trek, travel light while carrying just your daypack.
 Porters carry all other bags and equipment up and down the mountain.